Now, before you get offended—of course you shouldn't actually treat a man like an animal (that would be quite demeaning).

 Now, you can't exactly boss men around in the same way that you would your puppy, but the lesson to take from this is you want to communicate your needs and desires in the shortest and most straightforward way possible.
 Women by nature are more discussion-oriented than men so would rather communicate through dialogue, discussions about their emotions, choices and problems.
 However, doing that may only confuse men more without giving them clear instructions about what you want.

 3) Don't Overdo It With The Punishments: Sloan suggests that a puppy owner (i.e. girlfriend or spouse) should only reward good behavior, and ignore bad behavior.

 Dogs live in the moment.
 Dogs react to situations.
 They do not think ahead or plan out bad deeds.
 Therefore, the type and intensity of the punishment must encourage the dog to listen—no more or no less.
 Anything more is overkill and will actually do more harm than good.
 On the other hand, if you do not punish your dog at all, then he will never learn.

 In relationships the same rule applies; when you punish your partner too severely or act like you don't trust him, you inevitably push your partner away, or at the very least create complacency in him.
 Mention any bad behavior to your partner and communicate exactly why it bothers you.
 Then let it go.

 4) Be Consistent In Your Behavior: When you treat your dog well, he will become very possessive.
 If you happen to stray from your routine of walking him, playing with him, feeding him regularly, he will begin to wonder if another dog is receiving the same wonderful treatment.

-Whether you have a puppy or a boyfriend, you have to hang in there and have patience.
-The joy and the companionship that you have between the two of you will far outweigh the problems you have in trying to communicate and understand each other's needs.
+The love, joy and companionship between the two of you will far outweigh any problems you're facing now trying to communicate and understand each other's needs.

-More Juicy content advice on YourTango:
+More juicy content from YourTango: